Hipo/prism/README.md

 ### uWSGI Configuration

 The Prism app runs under uWSGI.
-By default it runs with 2 processes and 2 threads per process.
+By default, it runs with 2 processes and 2 threads per process.
 These settings can be overridden using the UWSGI_PROCESSES and UWSGI_THREADS environment variables.
-Similarly other options can be passed to uWSGI using UWSGI_* environment variables.
+Similarly, other options can be passed to uWSGI using UWSGI_* environment variables.

 ## Deployment
 The Docker container runs a uwsgi process with a HTTP socket (port 8000) and a uwsgi socket (port 3001).
 For local development and testing connecting to the HTTP server is sufficient.
 For production use it is recommended to use Nginx in front of uwsgi.
 A sample Nginx configuration including caching setup is included here: [nginx-sample.conf](nginx-sample.conf)

+To run docker container use following command:

+`docker-compose -f docker-compose.yml -f docker-compose.development.yml up`

+The `8000` port of the container is mapped to the `8001` port of the host.
+Use `localhost:8001` to access the app.